Jacob Meyers Player Props: Astros vs. Mariners

 Jacob Meyers At The Plate

-- Meyers has four doubles, two home runs and six walks while batting .256.
+- Meyers is batting .267 with six doubles, two home runs and six walks.

-- In 28 games played this year, he has hit a homer in two of them.
+- In 29 games played this year, he has gone deep in two of them.

-- Meyers has driven in a run in five games this season (17.9%), including two games with multiple runs batted in.
+- In 20.7% of his games this season, Meyers has had at least one RBI.
+He's picked up more than one in 10.3% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.